On the Day of the TASC/TASC-ASL Test

 What to Bring to the Test Center

 - Your authorization letter.
-If you do not bring your authorization letter, you will not be permitted to test.
+If you do not bring your authorization letter, you may not be permitted to test.

 - Valid and acceptable identification document(s) with a name, signature and photograph.
 Your ID will be checked before you are admitted.
 See Information About Your Name and Identification (ID) Requirements.

-- You are not allowed to bring cell phones, smartphones (e.g., Android, Blackberry, iPhone), tablets, PDAs and other electronic, listening, recording, scanning or photographic devices into the test center.
+- You are not allowed to bring cell phones, smartphones (e.g., Android™, Blackberry®, iPhone®), tablets, PDAs and other electronic, listening, recording, scanning or photographic devices into the test center.
 If you are found to be in possession of any of these devices before, during or after the test administration (including breaks), your device may be inspected and/or confiscated and you will be dismissed from the test.
 Your test fees will be forfeited and your scores will be canceled, even if dismissal is not enforced on the day of the test.
-Test administrators are not permitted to collect and hold cell phones or any other devices.
+Test administrators are not permitted to hold cell phones or any other devices for anyone.